 Reciting names, she then pleaded, “Queen, I have family in jail.
 Now it’s becoming a political problem for my husband.
 But our loyalty to the new king is unquestionable.”

 “I’ll see what I can do.”

-As they embraced goodbye, her friend whispered into her ear, “You should know: Queen Salma delayed her son’s return until after your husband’s death.
-She sent him shopping in London.
+They embraced goodbye.
+Her friend whispered into her ear, “You should know: Queen Salma delayed her son’s return until after your husband’s death.
+She sent him shopping in Dubai.
 She must have known what was going to happen.”

-Noru gave this news to Aisha.
+Noru told Aisha this news.
 They were walking in the garden with the dog.
 Noru commanded Kalrissian to bark to frustrate eavesdroppers.

 Then she said, “How can Salma let that happen to the father of her son?”

 Aisha nodded.
 “Queen Salma, Prince Abdul: their family holds on to power while others are defeated.”